14 Electric Off road vehicles coming by around mid-decade

 Jeep will manufacture its first all-electric SUV in the United States.
 Image Source: Stellantis

 We’ll know more about the Recon when the company conducts its public debut later in 2023.
 Jeep planned to open reservations for the electric off-roader in the U.S. in early 2023, but it seems there’s been a delay in the plans.
-The company has showcased the models to dealers, though.
+However, the company has showcased the models to dealers.
 Production will take place at a North American factory from 2024.

 Release Date: The Recon will debut in 2024.